Hamilton, Ontario: Climate

 Hamilton's climate is humid-continental, characterized by changeable weather patterns.
 In the Köppen classification, Hamilton is on the Dfb/Dfa boundary, found in southern Ontario because the average temperature in July is 22.0 C. However, its climate is moderate compared with most of Canada.
 The airport's open, rural location and higher altitude results in lower temperatures, generally windier conditions, and higher snowfall amounts than lower, built-up areas of the city.
 The highest temperature ever recorded in Hamilton was 41.1 °C (106 °F) on July 14, 1868.
 The coldest temperature ever recorded was −30.6 °C (−23 °F) on January 25, 1884.
 In 2023, it was found that the city has areas of poor air quality with a high concentration of benzo(a)pyrene, particularly in neighbourhoods near industrial sites.

+The record high daily minimum temperature at Hamilton Airport was 25.1 C on August 1, 2006.
+The record high dew point was 27.7 C on July 14, 1995.
+The most humid month was August 2021 with a monthly average dew point of 18.3 C. The warmest month was July 1988 with a monthly average mean temperature of 24.8 C. The month with the warmest average daily maximums was July 2011 with an average monthly daily maximum of 29.8 C. The month with the warmest average daily minimums was July 2020 with an average monthly daily maximum of 17.4 C, with no daily minimum temperature below 12.9 C during the entire month.
+July 2011 recorded no daily maximum temperature below 26.0 C during the entire month.
+July 2023 recorded no dew point below 9.9 C throughout the month.

+Summer 2000 recorded the lowest yearly maximum temperature of 29.8 C. Summer 2017 recorded the lowest yearly maximum daily minimum temperature of 19.1 C. Summer 2007 recorded the lowest yearly maximum dew point of 22.1 C at Hamilton Airport.

+At Hamilton Airport, the average yearly maximum dew point is 24.3 C, and the average yearly maximum daily minimum temperature is 21.6 C.